 She joked that the little one “weighs 15 pounds, which is, the exchange rate, is 17 dollars here!” and said that “he looks like Harry and he had more hair than I did at the time.”

 Though she didn’t provide a photo of the group hanging out together, she did show the audience a picture she drew of Archie to lots of laughs.

 DeGeneres revealed in August that she had met the duke and duchess, but didn’t provide many details.
 She defended the royal couple on Twitter after Harry and Meghan were criticized for reportedly taking four private flights in 11 days, apparently contradicting the values of environmentalism and conservatism they regularly promote.

-“Portia and I met Prince Harry and Meghan in England to talk about their work on wildlife conservation,” the talk show host and comedian tweeted on Monday.
+“Portia and I met Prince Harry and Meghan in England to talk about their work on wildlife conservation,” DeGeneres tweeted at the time.

 “They were the most down-to-earth, compassionate people.
-Imagine being attacked for everything you do, when all you’re trying to do is make the world better,” she wrote, alongside a picture of the two.
+Imagine being attacked for everything you do, when all you’re trying to do is make the world better,” she added.